Meet the Board of Directors of Children's Books Ireland.

 Jane Alger is the former Director of Dublin UNESCO City of Literature, a position she held from 2010 when the city achieved the designation until 2016.
-A librarian by profession, Jane is a firm believer in encouraging children to read for pleasure and among the initiatives she started while working with Dublin City Libraries are the Citywide Reading Programme for Children (similar to One City One Book); Reader in Residence, a scheme which links libraries, schools, children and their families; and Babies Love Books which became a national Millennium Year project.
-She was Dublin City Libraries’ Chief Stock Buyer for many years and started the highly successful Dublin: One City One Book festival as well as the first Readers’ Day in Ireland – still an annual event for book club members fifteen years later!
+A librarian by profession, Jane is a firm believer in encouraging children to read for pleasure and among the initiatives she started while working with Dublin City Libraries are the Citywide Reading Programme for Children; Reader in Residence and Babies Love Books.
 Jane was appointed to the board in November 2016.

-John O’Donnell’s poetry and fiction has been published and broadcast widely.
+John O’Donnell’s poetry and fiction has been widely published.
 Awards include the National Irish Poetry Prize, the Ireland Funds Prize, the Hennessy Award for Poetry, and the Hennessy Award for Fiction.
-Previously a board member of various other organisations (including Dublin Theatre Festival and the Arts Council) he is also currently a board member of Fishamble Theatre Company.
+Previously a board member of various other organisations (including Dublin Theatre Festival and the Arts Council) and is currently a board member of Fishamble Theatre Company.
 A senior counsel, he lives and works in Dublin.
-John was appointed to the board in November 2016.
+John joined the board in November 2016.

 Patrick Thorpe is a chartered accountant by training holding an honours degree in Accounting and Finance from Dublin City University.
 Patrick also holds an MBA with distinction from Trinity College.
 Patrick is presently a consultant to and founding investor in a number of trading companies.
 Patrick works with a small number of not for profits in personal areas of interest.
 Patrick was appointed to the board in March 2017.

-With extensive experience in project development and management in the Education, Business, Arts and NGO sectors, Sarah’s strengths are in targeted networking, developing policies, identifying new areas of opportunity and demonstrating passion!
+With extensive experience in project development and management in the Education, Business, Arts and NGO sectors, her strengths are in targeted networking, developing policies, identifying new areas of opportunity and demonstrating passion!
 Sarah is a storyteller, a collaborator and a strategic networker, who is the Development Manager with the DCU Educational Trust, supporting the philanthropic side of the University.
-She actively seeks to collaborate with others, both professionally and personally, to create social impact.
-Sarah is also a Director of Medicinema Ireland, and recent Chairperson of the GAZE International Film Festival.
-Weekends are usually spent singing professionally or for pleasure, clambering a mountain, some sort of lake or sea related activity or throwing a pot-luck brunch extraordinaire (in pre-Covid times).
-Sarah was appointed to the board in September 2019.
+Sarah joined the board in September 2019.